enzo-project/enzo-e/doc/source/devel/eos-fluidprops.rst

 Retrieving the EOS Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's first imagine we want to write some code that assumes that Enzo-E is configured with an ideal EOS, and requires knowledge of the adiabatic index, ``gamma``.
+Let's first imagine we want to write some code that assumes that Enzo-E is configured with an ideal EOS and requires knowledge of the adiabatic index, ``gamma``.
-If Enzo-E is configured with a different type of EOS, the codebase should terminate with an error.
+If Enzo-E is configured with a different type of EOS the codebase should terminate with an error.

 The following snippet shows a verbose approach for accomplishing this: